2KAbhishek/talks/interactive-rebase-guide.md

 1. **Keep It Simple:** Aim for clear, concise commits.
 2. **Logical Order:** Arrange commits for logical flow.
 3. **Use Edit Wisely:** Make necessary changes, but avoid unnecessary alterations.
-4. **Regular Rebasings:** Keep feature branches up-to-date with the main branch.
+4. **Regular Rebasing:** Keep feature branches up-to-date with the main branch.

 ---